Lancetnik/Propan/docs/docs/en/getting_started/4_broker/3_type-casting.md

 async def base_handler(body: str):
     '''
     We are expecting a text/plain message
-    Messages of a different kind will trigger an error
+    Messages of a different kind will raise an error
     '''

 ```